Frontierland: History

 Frontierland first appeared in Disneyland as one of five original themed lands.
-Initiated by Walt Disney, in the beginning, the land contained few attractions, but centered on open expanses of wilderness which guests traveled through by stagecoach, pack mules, Conestoga wagon, and walking trails.
+Walt Disney envisioned the land to be a romanticized depiction of an average town during the westward expansion of America, a topic that enthralled him for his entire life.
+In the beginning, the land contained few attractions, but centered on open expanses of wilderness which guests traveled through by stagecoach, pack mules, Conestoga wagon, and walking trails.
 The Mine Train Through Nature's Wonderland opened in 1960, consisting of a sedate train ride around various western landscape dioramas.
 The Mine Train closed in 1977 to make way for a new attraction; the Big Thunder Mountain Railroad, which opened in 1979.